A Māori firm of professionals bringing a depth of experience, from the private and public sectors, to deliver quality outcomes for our clients.

 Ngāti Porou, Ngāi Tahu and Te Atiawa ki Te Tau Ihu

-Carlos interned with Te Puni Kōkiri in 2018 and continued as an advisor and business analyst until mid 2021.
-During his time at Te Puni Kōkiri he gained valuable experience in engaging with external agencies, monitoring and reporting of funds, and data and analytics, specifically in the Whānau Ora and Oranga Marae work programmes.
+Prior to joining Te Amokura, Carlos was a Business Analyst at Te Puni Kōkiri where he gained valuable experience in engaging with external agencies, monitoring and reporting of funds, and data and analytics, specifically in the Whānau Ora and Oranga Marae work programmes.

 Carlos is passionate about working with young Māori with a focus on ensuring that our education system is better equipped to take care of our rangatahi.

-She is a proud alumni of kōhanga reo, kura kaupapa Māori and rūmaki reo.
-In mid 2021, she completed a Bachelor of Arts majoring in Māori Studies and Communications at the University of Auckland.
+Omiha is a proud alumna of kōhanga reo, kura kaupapa Māori and rumaki reo.
+She holds a Bachelor of Arts with a double major in Māori Studies and Communications from Waipapa Taumata Rau, the University of Auckland.

 During her studies, she worked as a recruitment officer for Te Wānanga o Aotearoa where she gained experience in community engagement and has also worked across a range of media projects with Great Southern Television and Aotearoa Media Collective.

 Omiha was born and raised in Tāmaki Makaurau, with whakapapa links to Te Rarawa, Ngāpuhi, Poutini Ngāi Tahu and Ngāti Kahungunu ki Wairoa.